llancia/Solgest/README.md

 ## Contribute

-This script is not developed any further, so only commit bugfixes, not new features.
-If you want to add new features etc, please contribute into the https://github.com/panique/php-login repo.
+This script is not developed any further due to End of Lifetime, so please only commit bugfixes, not new features, no new translations or similar.
+If you really want to develop on this project then please fork it and commit to your version.
+Feel free to do with this project whatever you want.
-Please commit only in *develop* branch.
-The *master* branch will always contain the stable version.

 ## Support